AbdulrahmanFiala/Tayeb-Testnet/README.md

 - **Do Your Own Research**: Always verify token compliance with qualified Islamic scholars
 - **No Financial Advice**: This is not financial or religious advice
 - **Smart Contract Risk**: Use at your own risk; audit contracts before mainnet use
-- **Testnet First**: Always test on Moonbase Alpha before using mainnet

-## 📧 Contact

-For questions, issues, or contributions:
-- Open an issue on GitHub
-- Submit a pull request
-- Contact: [your contact info]

 ---